-We have six designated Safeguarding Leads at Knights Enham Nursery and Infant School: Sarah Jones, Carolyn Spratt, Elise Farzam, Gemma Hill, Sally Loader and Beccy Dodman.
+We have five Safeguarding Leads at Knights Enham Nursery and Infant School:

 Safeguarding children is a priority for all staff at Knights Enham Nursery and Infant School.
 All staff have up to date training provided by Hampshire County Council.
-All staff are fully aware of the policy, practices and procedures in place and are regularly reminded at weekly staff meetings of the importance of being vigilant.
+All staff are fully aware of the policy, practice and procedure for keeping children safe.
+Our children's welfare is paramount.

-If you have any concerns regarding a child’s safety then it is imperative that you contact the Children’s Services Department at Hampshire County Council on 0300 555 1384 or the out of hours number is 0300 555 1373.
+If you have any concerns regarding a child’s safety then you must contact the Children’s Services Department at Hampshire County Council on 0300 555 1384, (the out of hours number is 0300 555 1373).
+If a child is in immediate danger contact the police by dialling 999.

 Did you know?
 66% of 5-7 year olds use the internet at home – with at least 30% using if for games, schoolwork (26%) and information (15%).
 Over 85% have access to games consoles which may have an online ‘gaming’ or ‘chat’ facility when linked to the internet.